LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 **Key Features:**

-**Flexible Installation:** Use the Zigbee wireless protocol where running cables is impossible or not cost-effective.
+**Flexible Installation:** Use the ZigBee wireless protocol where running cables is impossible or not cost-effective.

 **Industrial Reliability:** Rely on the time-tested Modbus wired protocol for mission-critical parts of your system where stability is paramount.